 Retinoblastoma is often curable when it is diagnosed early.
 However, if it is not treated promptly, this cancer can spread beyond the eye to other parts of the body.
 This advanced form of retinoblastoma can be life-threatening.

-When retinoblastoma is associated with a gene mutation that occurs in all of the body's cells, it is known as germinal retinoblastoma.
-People with this form of retinoblastoma also have an increased risk of developing several other cancers outside the eye.
-Specifically, they are more likely to develop a cancer of the pineal gland in the brain (pinealoma), a type of bone cancer known as osteosarcoma, cancers of soft tissues such as muscle, and an aggressive form of skin cancer called melanoma.
+When retinoblastoma is associated with a genetic change (mutation) that occurs in all of the body's cells, it is known as hereditary (or germinal) retinoblastoma.
+People with this form of retinoblastoma typically develop cancer in both eyes and also have an increased risk of developing several other cancers outside the eye.
+Specifically, they are more likely to develop a cancer of the pineal gland in the brain (pineoblastoma), a type of bone cancer known as osteosarcoma, cancers of soft tissues (such as muscle) called soft tissue sarcomas, and an aggressive form of skin cancer called melanoma.

 Retinoblastoma is diagnosed in 250 to 350 children per year in the United States.
 It accounts for about 4 percent of all cancers in children younger than 15 years.

 Mutations in the RB1 gene are responsible for most cases of retinoblastoma.
-RB1 is a tumor suppressor gene, which means that it normally regulates cell growth and keeps cells from dividing too rapidly or in an uncontrolled way.
-Most mutations in the RB1 gene prevent it from making any functional protein, so it is unable to regulate cell division effectively.
-As a result, certain cells in the retina can divide uncontrollably to form cancerous tumors.
-Some studies suggest that additional genetic changes can influence the development of retinoblastoma; these changes may help explain variations in the development and growth of tumors in different people.
+RB1 is a tumor suppressor gene, which means that it normally regulates cell growth and stops cells from dividing too rapidly or in an uncontrolled way.
+Most mutations in the RB1 gene prevent it from making any functional protein, so cells are unable to regulate cell division effectively.
+As a result, certain cells in the retina can divide uncontrollably to form a cancerous tumor.
+Some studies suggest that additional genetic changes can influence the development of retinoblastoma; these changes may help explain variations in the development and growth of retinoblastoma and other types of tumors in different people.

 A small percentage of retinoblastomas are caused by deletions in the region of chromosome 13 that contains the RB1 gene.
 Because these chromosomal changes involve several genes in addition to RB1, affected children usually also have intellectual disability, slow growth, and distinctive facial features (such as prominent eyebrows, a short nose with a broad nasal bridge, and ear abnormalities).